prosjekt

 • Active engagement with stakeholders and decision-makers

-7. Fibershed Finland ry (Finland)
+Fibershed Finland

 A non-profit association promoting local textile production using regenerative natural fibers.